Successful participation trade fairs

 4. Make a detailed preparation for successful participation in the fair

-Another key for success is a thorough preparation of the trade fair.
-Make sure you start in time with your preparation.
+Another key for success is a thorough preparation for the trade fair.
+Make sure you start preparation in time.
 This is key for the eventual success of participating in a trade fair.
 In order to properly prepare you should:

 - Make a concept exhibition plan